reymon359/how-to-live/README.md

 </h1>

 <p align="center">
 A collection of life advices.
+[Have a look at them here.](https://how-to-live.netlify.app/)
 </p>